Here are the most common Self Directed IRA questions. Have others? Give us a call 312-795-0988

 - What is the role of the IRA Club?

-You must use a Self Directed IRA company, such as IRA Club, if you choose to invest in alternative assets.
-This is required by the IRS.
-The IRS requires extensive recordkeeping, hence the IRA Club is responsible for holding and administering the assets of your account.
+You must use a Self Directed IRA company, such as IRA Club if you choose to invest in alternative assets.
+The IRS requires this.
+The IRS requires extensive record-keeping; hence, the IRA Club is responsible for holding and administering your account’s assets.
 Investors are solely responsible for assessing the investment’s merits.
 As the term “Self Directed IRA” implies, you are in control of making all investment decisions.

 - Can an IRA borrow money?